ImShyama/ImShyama/README.md

 ### Hi there 👋 I'm Shyamanand Pandit,
 A software engineer 👨‍💻 who is passionate about Web Development and Data Science.
-I'm also a self proclaimed web designer and internet surfer
+I'm also a self proclaimed web developer and internet surfer
 🏄‍♂️.

 - 🔭 I’m currently working on Web Development